Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Reinforcement Learning/Smart Snake PPO/README.md

 <img src="readme_image/rl_algorithms.png" width="600">
 [Image source](https://spinningup.openai.com/en/latest/spinningup/rl_intro2.html)

 There are a variety of reinforcement learning (RL) algorithms.
 Above diagram shows some examples of RL taxonomy.
-Here is my understanding of each category:

 ### What is model in RL?
 Model-based vs. Model-free